-These early clinical experiences will be designed to be intensive rather than extensive, i.e., a central component will be each student’s thoughtful analysis of the experience as well as technical competence in the area of clinical practice.
+These early clinical experiences are designed to be intensive rather than extensive, i.e., a central component will be each student’s thoughtful analysis of the experience as well as competence in the area of clinical practice.

 Final Professional Practice Experiences

-In the third year, students will be involved in a 16-week practice experience (PTD 680) in the fall and a 16-week practice experience (PTD 690) the following spring.
+In the third year, students will complete a 16-week practice experience (PTD 680) in the fall and a 16-week practice experience (PTD 690) the following spring.
 Students are directly involved in the formulation/design of these experiences which emphasize not only integration of patient care activities, but aspects of supervision, management, patient education teaching and consultation.
-The clinical practice experiences will not be specifically tied to a “type of facility” but each student will work to develop a clinical practice plan.
-This plan will be built around criteria needed to begin entry level practice, student needs and goals, and clinical resources.
-For several students, one of these experiences may not necessarily be directly related to patient cases, but may take them to other field based settings nationally or internationally (e.g., a physical therapy or physical therapist assistant education program, a physical therapy administration/management experience, or a physical therapy research experience.)
+These experiences are designed to develop students into entry level clinicians.
+For several students, one of these experiences may not necessarily be directly related to patient cases, but may take them to other field based settings nationally or internationally (Directed Practice Experiences).

 Access the following forms and guidelines by clicking on the links: